gagsdeep/weather-monster/README.md

 ### `npm test a`

-Launches all the test in the interactive watch mode.<br />
+This comand launches all the test in the interactive watch mode.<br />

 ### -------------------------------------------------------------------------------